HISPlayer/UnrealAndroid-SDK/metaxr.md

   <img alt="image" src="./images/TwoSided.png">
 </p>

 Now you will be able to render 360 video into the interior of the Sphere actor.
-To package the project for a Meta XR device, please follow the same instructions as in the regular **HISPlayer VR Sample**-
+To package the project for a Meta XR device, please follow the same instructions as in the regular **HISPlayer VR Sample**.